-Palliation: Palliative RT is most frequently recommended for terminal patients with advanced cancers or tumors that cannot be resected.
+Palliative RT is most frequently recommended for patients with advanced cancers or tumors that cannot be resected.
 The aim of palliative RT is to shrink the tumor temporarily and provide relief of pain and discomfort associated with the tumor.
-Typically between 2 and 6 fractions are administered, as opposed to the 16-21 fractions given for CFRT.
+Typically, between 2 to 6 fractions are administered, as opposed to the 16 to 21 fractions given for CFRT.
 This allows for milder side effects while still treating the tumor.
-Tumors that are commonly palliated include oral tumors, large soft tissue sarcomas, and osteosarcomas, but may include tumors of nearly any histology where surgery is not an option.
+Tumors that are commonly palliated include oral tumors, large soft tissue sarcomas, and osteosarcomas, but may include tumors of nearly any histology where surgery or SRS are not options.

-The side effects of external beam RT are typically divided into acute effects and late effects.
+The side effects of RT are typically divided into acute effects and late effects.
 Acute effects are the effects seen with rapidly dividing tissues such as skin and mucosa and include dry or moist desquamation, mucositis, and inflammation of tissues within the treatment field.
-These effects can be expected to occur to some degree usually 2-3 weeks after starting radiation, but are typically transient, lasting a few weeks after radiation is completed.
+These effects can be expected to occur to some degree usually about 2 weeks after starting radiation, and can last up to a few weeks after radiation is completed.
 Acute effects are usually considered mild with a course of palliative radiation.
 Late effects occur with slowly dividing tissue such as bone, nervous tissue, and other connective tissues and can occur anywhere from 6 months to several years later and include fibrosis, necrosis, and secondary tumor formation.
-Late effects generally have a very low incidence of occurrence, but can be relatively serious if they do occur.
-Definitive radiation protocols are generally associated with lower rates of late effects, whereas palliative protocols tend to be associated with fewer acute effects but a higher rate of late effects, which is why palliative protocols are generally reserved for advanced cancer cases where the patients are unlikely to ever be affected by late effects.
+These more clinically relevant late effects generally considered rare and have a less than 5% incidence rate.

 Is SAGE a corporation?

 SAGE is a San Francisco Bay area locally-owned partnership, owned by 14 partners who all practice in each of our facilities, in partnership with Chicago Pacific Founders.
 Though we are large in size and offerings, we are cognizant of remaining local and community based.
 Our management team has corporate experience, and we have benefited from their experience with growing the organization and streamlining our processes, however by design, our culture is such that we are flat-management based with little to no hierarchies.
 Everyone at SAGE has an important role to fill regardless of their title.